ConorRoberts/astro-template/README.md

 - TailwindCSS
 - Shadcn UI

+## Deployment

+The recommended method is to deploy to Vercel.
+This application comes preconfigured with the Astro Vercel adapter.

 ## Commands

 All commands are run from the root of the project, from a terminal: